 So I was thinking of the increased use of “it is what it is” as an indication that people are increasingly resisting the temptation to force things into categories, to be comfortable with the unknown.
 So, I had this upbeat interpretation of “it is what it is” that was connected to the acceptance and suggestive of a world full of possibilities.
 But after talking with a good friend of mine, I realized that there are other interpretations of it.
 One friend told me that the phrase actually leaves them with a sick feeling.
 She thinks the phrase indicates resignation, a sense of acceptance that something isn’t up to par.
 Which struck me as sad, again going back to how people interpret things.

 But then I realized: the phrase is itself in a state of potentiality.
 In some contexts, it can indicate acceptance of complexity and ambiguity.
-In other contexts, it can indicate acceptance of limitations.
-It’s a phrase that may well have yet other shades or meaning, or be evolving new shades of meaning as I write this.
+In other contexts, it can indicate the acceptance of limitations.
+It’s a phrase that may well have yet other shades of meaning, or be evolving new shades of meaning as I write this.
 It’s not one static thing.

 There are times when “it is what it is” could be seen as hurtful and dismissive of one’s feelings.
 The message may be received as “it’s not going to change, so get over it already.
 Stop whining.
 Stop complaining.
 Shut up and deal with it.”
 Even if there is some painful truth in that statement, your timing is off.
 People need time to accept rejection.
 They need to know you care that they are hurting.

 For me, ‘it is what it is’ gives me an instant closure.
 When certain things don’t go our way, we tend to have regret over them.
-There’s just a part of ourselves that feel the loss, disappointment, or a sense that we could’ve controlled the outcome better.
+There’s just a part of ourselves that feels the loss, disappointment, or a sense that we could’ve controlled the outcome better.

 Let’s take a break-up for example.
 It’s natural to feel bitter, betrayed, etc about it at first.
 In fact, it’s normal to feel a deep loss and shame over the failure of a relationship.
 But on the other hand, you can choose to use this experience as an opportunity to empower yourself.
 You can choose to believe that there is a reason why this relationship failed.
 A reason that you’ll know later on, once the dust settles.